-Isn’t it Adharma to suppress my inner call just for the ignorance of my parents?Is this Hindutva?
+Isn’t it Adharma to suppress my Inner Call just for the ignorance of my parents?
+Is this Hindutva?
 Aren’t we Hindus fearless… Is running after a job the goal of life?
-Everyone tell me to obey parents, and I do so many times just for the sake of harmony, but burying my thoughts?
+Everyone tells me to obey my parents, and I do so many times just for the sake of harmony, but burying my thoughts?
 Is it love?
 What if I don’t want to get married?
-What if I don’t find a partner that really suits me ?
-Will I be forced to get married to anyone for the sake of their fulfillment of a dream which has no basis?
+What if I don’t find a partner that really suits me?
+Will I be forced to get married to anyone for the sake of their fulfillment of a dream that has no basis?
 Just a societal compulsion?
 Will this shape my life?
-I’m so hesitant to even tell them about this… I know they will make a chaos out of it!
+I’m so hesitant to even tell them about this… I know they will make a mess out of it!

 One doesn’t become a Hindu just by being born in a Hindu family.
 One should be a dwij, twice born, born into the spiritual life to be a true Hindu.
-Otherwise one is just part of an unthinking humanity, religious beliefs notwithstanding.
+Otherwise, one is just part of an unthinking humanity, religious beliefs notwithstanding.

 Affectionately,